 YARN for short, or Hadoop YARN, is the resource manager of the Hadoop project.
-It was originally developed in the Hadoop project but, refactored into it’s own project in Hadoop 2.
-As we mentioned in in the introduction chapter, Spark was built to speed up computation over Hadoop and therefore, it’s very common to find Spark intalled on Hadoop clusters.
+It was originally developed in the Hadoop project but, refactored into its own project in Hadoop 2.
+As we mentioned in the Introduction chapter, Spark was built to speed up computation over Hadoop and therefore, it’s very common to find Spark installed on Hadoop clusters.

 One advantage of YARN, is that it is likely to be already installed in many existing clusters that support Hadoop; which means that you can easily use Spark with many existing Hadoop clusters without requesting any major changes to the existing cluster infrastructure.
 It is also very common to find Spark deployed in YARN clusters since many started out as Hadoop clusters that were eventually upgraded to also support Spark.